Proteus for Planning data integration and analysis

 Proteus offers the possibility of being an application framework - where a dynamic User Interface (UI) layer can be built on top of your existing data.
 We call this feature in Proteus the “Data Layout”.

-Proteus also has a unique and extremely powerful analytical engine that can be used to add a layer of configurable business logic.
+Proteus, as an excel collaboration, also has a unique and extremely powerful analytical engine that can be used to add a layer of configurable business logic.

-A typical usage of the Data Layout is to build custom KPI dashboards, as seen in screenshot above.
+A typical usage of the Data Layout is to build custom KPI dashboards, as seen in the screenshot above.

 A world leading Oil and Gas company is currently building an information hub for Work Environment (WE) data using Proteus as a framework: